SetarehSeraj/setarehseraj.github.io/index.md

 the 2026–27 academic job market** and expect to graduate in June 2027.

-My [research](/research) studies how economic and technological forces shape digital behavior and labor-market outcomes — from what a university's move into online degrees means for the employment of its own graduates, to how economic volatility changes the way people read online, to how the public perceives firms' environmental commitments.
+My [research](/research) studies how economic and technological forces shape digital behavior and labor-market outcomes.
+From what a university's move into online degrees means for the employment of its own graduates, to how economic volatility changes the way people read online, to how the public perceives firms' environmental commitments.
 I work with large-scale platform and institutional data, and I specialize in causal inference with advanced econometrics and quasi-experimental designs.

-I also [teach](/teaching): 58 sections and roughly 1,660 students as instructor of record since 2022, recognized with the 2026 Zicklin School of Business Dean's Teaching Award.
+I also [teach](/teaching): 50 sections and roughly 1,400 students as instructor of record since 2022, recognized with the 2026 Zicklin School of Business Dean's Teaching Award.